cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

 #### Changing Group Membership

 In the current implementation, updating a group or a group account after submitting a proposal will make it invalid.
 It will simply fail if someone calls `Msg/Exec` and will eventually be garbage collected.

+### Implementation using ORM

+The ORM package defines tables, sequences and secondary indexes which are used in the proof of concept of `x/group`.

+Groups are stored in state as part of a `groupTable`, the `group_id` being an auto-increment integer.
+Group members are stored in a `groupMemberTable`.

+Group accounts are stored in a `groupAccountTable`.
+The group account address is generated based on an auto-increment integer which is used to derive the group module `RootModuleKey` into a `DerivedModuleKey`, as stated in [ADR-033](adr-033-protobuf-inter-module-comm.md#modulekeys-and-moduleids).
+The group account is added as a new `ModuleAccount` through `x/auth`.

+Proposals are stored as part of the `proposalTable` using the `Proposal` type.
+The `proposal_id` is an auto-increment integer.

+Votes are stored in the `voteTable`.
+The primary key is based on the vote's `proposal_id` and `voter` account address.

 ## Consequences